All Natural Cat Litters

 Precious Cat Touch of Outdoors

-A rather messy option that has difficulty with both clumps staying hard as well as fighting cat smells.
-We appreciate the attempt to go with something more natural such as prairie grasses but unfortunately they just don’t hold up to the rigors of a litter box.
-It is available in 20 pound boxes and 40 pound bags, is comprised of grass, and is available in the mid-price tier.
+The litter is very messy, and on top of that, it really struggles with making hard clumps and controlling cat waste odors in general.
+We appreciate the attempt to go with something more natural such as prairie grasses but unfortunately, they just don’t hold up to the rigors of a litter box.
+It is available in 20-pound boxes and 40-pound bags, is comprised of grass, and is available in the mid-priced area.

 Pros: Enjoyable natural litter smell, handles feces odors quite well